Naveen359-G/smart-Nav-Mitra/README.md

 - **At-a-Glance Data:** The OLED screen displays key sensor readings around the border.

 #### **Web Interface & Control**
-- **Live Data Dashboard:** A modern, mobile-friendly web page showing all sensor and system data.
+- **Dynamic Live Dashboard:** A modern, mobile-friendly web page showing all sensor and system data.
+    - Features a dynamic greeting (Good morning/afternoon/evening).
+    - Displays the current date and time in real-time.
 - **Historical Charting:** A live-updating chart plots the history of temperature and humidity.
 - **Web-Based Settings:** A dedicated `/settings` page to configure all device options.
 - **Remote Reboot:** A reboot button on the dashboard for easy troubleshooting.